phdyang007/EUVlitho/README.md

 # EUVlitho
 EUVlitho includes the following two program sets.
 1. Electromagnetic simulator for EUV lithography based on the 3D waveguide model
-2. CNN for fast EUV simulation
+2. CNN reproducing the results of the electromagnetic simulations for fast EUV lithography simulation

 The following paper explains the details of the programs.
 - H. Tanabe, M. Shimode and A. Takahashi, "Rigorous electromagnetic simulator for extreme ultraviolet lithography and convolutional neural network reproducing electromagnetic simulations," to be published.